-The accompanying notes form part of these financial statements. (p.
-30-77)
+The accompanying notes form part of these financial statements. (p.22-65)

-Annual Report Disclosure Statement
+Annual Report Disclosure Statement for the year ending 30 June 2019

-FOR THE YEAR ENDED 30 JUNE 2019

 What is the purpose of this Statement?

 The purpose of this Statement is to disclose the Council's financial performance in relation to various benchmarks to enable the assessment of whether the Council is prudently managing its revenues, expenses, assets, liabilities, and general financial dealings.